MichaIng/DietPi-Docs/docs/software/gaming.md

 === "Personal note"

     Tyrian (OpenTyrian) if not the best game in the world, is the best top down shooter/scroller game ever created.
-    OpenTyrian is best experienced by using a mouse and the ENTER key to change rear fire mode.
+    OpenTyrian is best experienced by using a mouse and the ++enter++ key to change rear fire mode.
     It's old, retro, and a classic etc, but I doubt you will to find a similar recent game that is anywhere close to OpenTyrian addictiveness.

 ## Cuberite